Our classes are driven by questions kids ask everyday.

 We are all curious about something.
 Hands-on science is simply investigating the questions that matter to us by physically doing something to learn.
 Kids ask so many good questions and many of us learn best by touching and experimenting with real stuff, rather than just reading, watching, or listening.

 Every class that we design at Kids Science Labs begins with a fundamental question that is asked by kids everyday, and then hands-on science is used as a vehicle for engaging, discovering, and learning through actual experience, not just explanation.
 Each week, we introduce new classes for kids.
-This Winter we are teaching:
+We have some outstanding new classes for our students.

 We categorize our classes and each series into six categories.
 Our foundations allow us to relate the series of classes we create during the academic year.